The Danish Tax Agency

-This means that the tax system and the way it is administered are essential for the successful performance of all other public sector core tasks.
-In other words, the Ministry of Taxation helps to provide the foundation for financing of the public sector in Denmark.
+Thus, the tax system and the way it is administered are essential for the successful performance of all other public sector core tasks.
+In other words, the Ministry of Taxation helps to provide the foundation for financing the public sector in Denmark.

 The Ministry of Taxation consists of a departement and nine specialised agencies each responsible for their own core tasks.
 The agencies have offices spread over 26 locations in Denmark.
 One of these agencies is the Danish Tax Agency (Skattestyrelsen).